-Ministry Grants for Student Needs (GSN) are the province's mechanism to determine funding to school boards based on formulas set out in regulations each year and are generated primarily by student enrolment.
+Provincial grants to school boards are provided through Grants for Student Needs (GSN) and are generated primarily by student enrolment.
 Since funding reflects enrolment, the Board must adapt its programs and organizational structure to reflect enrolment changes.

 As Elementary enrolment stabilizes, the pressures on programs in this panel will be lessened.
-However, as Secondary enrolment starts to stabilize in coming years, challenges on delivering full program offerings in small Secondary schools will become more difficult.
+However, as Secondary enrolments starts to stabilize in coming years, challenges on delivering full program offerings in small Secondary schools will become more difficult.